seamplex/feenox/doc/README.markdown

   - [<span class="toc-section-number">3.3</span> Adding a new PDE to `src/pdes`][]

-> FeenoX documentation is released under the terms of the [GNU Free
-> Documentation License v1.3][], or any later version.

 Every bit of FeenoX documentation is written in [Pandoc][]-flavored Markdown in the [`doc`][] directory of the [FeenoX repository][].
 It is then converted to HTML, PDF, Unix manpage or Texinfo as needed.
+FeenoX documentation is released under the terms of the [GNU Free Documentation License v1.3][], or any later version.

   [<span class="toc-section-number">1</span> Manual and description]: #manual-and-description
   [<span class="toc-section-number">1.1</span> Design]: #design